 Marketing & Communication company, Core, incorporated the pillars of celebration and education of their Diversity Inclusion strategy and celebrated events that celebrate diversity such as the Dublin LGBTQIA+ PRIDE Festival.

-Alcon Diversity & Inclusion team (D&I Team) work with the Employee Resource Groups ERG to encourage associates to bring their whole self to work by celebrating diversity throughout the site.
+Alcon Diversity & Inclusion team (D&I Team) work with their Employee Resource Groups to encourage associates to bring their whole self to work by celebrating diversity throughout the site.
 In 2020, Alcon was an official sponsor of the Cork Pride celebrations and annually organises onsite Pride events such as a mini–Pride Walk and Pride Flag raising.
 In 2021, Alcon Ireland joined in the fun with a joint official Pride flag-raising event at their Divisional Headquarters in Dallas Fort Worth.
 Celebrations also included Pride-themed competitions, distribution of Pride Lanyards to all associates, unveiled zebra crossings between buildings in the Pride colours, and hosted an educational webinar by SHOUTOUT on the ABCs of LGBTQ+ and decorated the canteens in the Pride colours with Pride cupcakes for all.

 Training managers and leaders